hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

 #### disqualify \( entity \) -&gt; res

-Get unqualified form of fully qualified entity.
+Get unqualified form (short form without method) of a fully qualified entity like DIDs..

 This function should be used to the proper casting of fully qualified entity to unqualified form in the following cases:
 1) Issuer, which works with fully qualified identifiers, creates a Credential Offer for Prover, which doesn't support fully qualified identifiers.